edwiny/progref/java/spring_boot_views_resolvers_and_templating_engines.md

 ### Handling POSTs

 * Create a template with a form, and bind it to a GET request.
-* In the HTML form, reference the name of a attribute containing the DTO of the model being passed to the view, using the `th:object` HTML attribute in the form definition (See below)
+* In the HTML form, reference the name of a model attribute containing the DTO of the model being passed to the view, using the `th:object` HTML attribute in the form definition (See below)

 E.g. template `new-project.html`: